k2view-academy/K2View-Academy/articles/99_Broadway/17_tutorial_and_flow_examples.md

 # Broadway Tutorial and Flow Examples
-Introducing you to Broadway, its main principles and capabilities, the **Broadway Tutorial** provides you with the understanding needed to start using this module.
+Introducing you to Broadway, its main principles and capabilities, the **Broadway Tutorial** provides you with the information needed to understand this module.
 In addition, you will also find examples of Broadway flows explaining specific subjects like DB commands, conditions, parsers, dates and strings and how they are handled.

 The following [Broadway flow](/articles/99_Broadway/16_broadway_flow_overview.md) guides you through each consecutive step of an example business process and explains how it is implemented.